tlenz88/ChIPPy/README.md

 - **Quality check**:

     FastQC is used to check sequence quality prior to running analysis pipeline.
-In brief, statistics such as per base sequence quality, per base sequence content, sequence duplication levels and adapter content are calculated from your input '.fastq(.gz)' files.
+Statistics such as per base sequence quality, per base sequence content, sequence duplication levels and adapter content are calculated from your input '.fastq(.gz)' files.
 See the [project website](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for more details.

 - **Trimming**: